 |Buff Orpington||6-8 lbs||light brown||150||super friendly, we call them the lap-dog of chickens, they enjoy cuddling and sitting in your lap and are very calm|

 Our chickens were born July 20, 2016.
-Below are pictures of the girls at just a few days old and 8 weeks old.
-We have to wait for the chickens to grow up before we can include the adult chicken picture!
+Below are pictures of the girls at just a few days old, 8 weeks old, and a few months old.

 Barred Plymouth Rock